Logo IE School

 The heavy metal pollution of the Río Tinto is a result of natural geological deposits and the historical mining practices in the region.
 Students have a chance to carry out on-the-ground investigations into the impact that this has had on the ecosystem while also considering key sustainability and health issues around mining activity.

 This year’s trip to Río Tinto included a jam-packed itinerary.
-Accompanied by faculty members Irene Sánchez-Andrea, a professor of the Bachelor in Environmental Studies for Sustainability, and Juan Carlos Silva, the program’s academic director, the group set off on a three-day exploration of different locations in the Río Tinto area.
+Accompanied by faculty member Irene Sánchez-Andrea, the group set off on a three-day exploration of different locations in the Río Tinto area.

 Studying the Río Tinto